 An introduction to study of common and distinctive aspects of the Japanese culture.
-It is designed to give students an introduction to Japanese culture and the Japan of today directly related to the modern Japanese people.
+Designed to give students an introduction to Japanese culture and the Japan of today directly related to the modern Japanese people.
 (3 lec hrs.)

 Asan 121-Chinese Culture (3)